-MBDA views the project operator of the center as a cooperative partner and the MBDA Business Center an extension of MBDA in the minority community.
-The staff of the MBDA Business Center is seen as an envoy of MBDA that communicates the mission and values of the Agency to the minority business community.
+MBDA views the project operator of the center as a cooperative partner and the MBDA Business Center collaborators jointly working with MBDA to serve the minority community.
+The staff of the MBDA Business Center is seen as working in partnership with MBDA, communicating the mission and values of the Agency to the minority business community.
 Thus, high achievement in any one performance measure cannot excuse failure to reach other goals as stated in this Appendix to the FFO.
 Failure to satisfy minimal goals in other performance elements may result in termination of the award, notwithstanding high achievement in any particular performance measure.

 In order for a reported outcome to be considered and counted towards the center's goal, the outcome must have a link to the MBDA Business Center services.
-A "link" is defined as specific actions provided by the center to the client for a specific objective (e.g., loan packaging services resulting in an approved loan, bid matching services resulting in the client securing a contract, managerial consulting focused on increasing productivity resulting in jobs retained).
+A "link" is defined as specific actions provided by the Center to the client for a specific objective (e.g., loan packaging services resulting in an approved loan, bid matching services resulting in the client securing a contract, managerial consulting focused on increasing productivity resulting in jobs retained).
 The center may also receive credit towards a goal generated through the assistance of a strategic partner or in collaboration with other MBDA funded projects and staff.
 Strategic partner or collaborative-related outcomes must have a link to MBDA Business Center services.